arvindvenkat01/prime-digit-square-property-analyzer/README.md

 ## Requirements

 The computational results in the paper were generated using a specific set of library versions to ensure reproducibility.
-You can replicate this environment by installing the dependencies from the `requirements.txt` file.

-You will need Python 3.7+ and the following packages:
+### Environment

+The code requires **Python 3.7+**.
+The primary development and testing were performed using **Python 3.12.12**.

+### Dependencies
+The following packages are required.
+The exact versions used for generating the paper's results are specified in the `requirements.txt` file.

 - `numpy==2.0.2`
 - `numba==0.60.0`